-Consumer protection notification and DOT airline complaint systems both need improvement
+Consumer protection notification and DOT airline complaint systems need improvement.

-Department of Transportation (DOT) has some good processes to help passengers.
-DOT’s website has been improved and provides better customer service information than ever before.
-The website is mobile-friendly so that travelers can access the information they need while traveling.
-And, the DOT complaint system actually works for consumers when there is a rule violation.
+Improving the Department of Transportation (DOT) processes to help passengers is a Travelers United goal.
+DOT has enhanced its website and provides better customer service information.
+The mobile-friendly website allows travelers to access the information they need while traveling.
+And the DOT complaint system works for consumers when there is a rule violation.

 Information about compensation and the complaint system is not well-publicized.

-For years, Travelers United has been working to get proper notification of passenger rights and the DOT complaint system.
-However, today, there is no place that passengers can easily find how to file DOT complaints, nor is there a place where compensation is clearly outlined for passengers.
+For years, Travelers United worked to get proper notification of passenger rights and the DOT complaint system.
+Unfortunately, today, there is no place where passengers can easily find how to file DOT complaints.
+Neither is compensation information clearly outlined for passengers.
 When it comes to lost/damaged/delayed checked baggage or to filing DOT complaints, passengers are on their own.
 Or, they are at the mercy of the airlines.

-The Travelers United efforts have been in the areas of putting up posters and videos at airports where passengers encounter their problems.
+The Travelers United efforts focus on putting up posters and videos at airports where passengers encounter their problems.
 The consumer group also suggests that compensation and DOT complaint information be added to boarding passes.
 The advocacy group discussed the development of a consumer social media hotline as recently as earlier this month.
 None of these initiatives figure in DOT’s current plans.

 A short statement on computer-generated itineraries and boarding passes could inform consumers of their rights.

 Once, airline tickets were controlled by the International Air Transport Associaton (IATA).
 The notifications about consumer protections appeared on every ticket.
 And, when passengers received a ticket at the airport, the passenger protections were printed on the ticket stock.
-However, where boarding passes are printed at home or put into mobile phones, all notifications disappear.
+However, all notifications disappear when boarding passes are printed at home or put into mobile phones.
 It does not have to be this way.

-A simple statement on every computer-generated ticket itinerary or boarding pass will provide the basic consumer protections needed for airline transportation.
-Here is a suggested statement.
+A simple statement on every computer-generated ticket itinerary or boarding pass can provide the basic consumer protections needed for airline transportation.
+Travelers United suggests this statement:

 Service and safety complaints can be filed at https://www.transportation.gov/airconsumer/file-consumer-complaint.

-Passengers can be compensated for denied boarding, for loss/damage/delay of checked baggage, and some international delays under DOT, EU, and Montreal Convention rules.
+Passengers can get compensation for denied boarding, loss/damage/delay of checked baggage, and international delays under DOT, EU, and Montreal Convention rules.

 Must DOT inform passengers of their rights?
 Consumer groups have taken DOT to court to find out.

-The current court case focuses on notification of international rights.
+The current court case focuses on the notification of international rights.
 Few US fliers know about the Montreal Convention rules.
-The Montreal Convention, a treaty governing international air travel, guarantees passenger compensation on a quasi-no fault basis for events such as flight delays, death, injury, and baggage loss or damage.
+The Montreal Convention, a treaty governing international air travel, guarantees passenger compensation on a quasi-no-fault basis.
+It covers events such as flight delays, death, injury, and baggage loss or damage.
 According to Article 3 of the treaty, the airlines must provide adequate notice that passengers may be entitled to compensation for flight delays.
-Montreal Convention delay compensation can be as much as $6,450.
+Montreal Convention delay compensation can be about $6,000.

-DOT does not clearly outline the international rules put in place by the Montreal Convention and it does not provide an overview of the current EU rules that affect flights between the USA and the European Union.
-The Department does not inform passengers about their rights to about $700 for flight delays of three hours or more when flying from EU to the USA on all flights.
-And, it does not outline the fact that all flights from the USA to the EU have the same compensation rules for European airlines.
+DOT does not clearly outline the international rules put in place by the Montreal Convention.
+It does not provide an overview of the current EU rules that affect flights between the USA and the European Union (EU).
+The Department does not inform passengers about their rights to about $600 for flight delays of three hours or more when flying from EU to the USA on all flights.
+And it does not outline that all flights from the USA to the EU have the same compensation rules for European airlines.

-These compensation levels are not insignificant.
-Passenger compensation can be up to $6,450, depending on circumstances, under the Montreal Convention.
-And, about $700 (depending on the exchange rate) passenger compensation is virtually automatic.
-The EU rules are in effect when flying from Europe to the US on all aircraft and from the US to Europe on EU carriers.
+Under the Montreal Convention, passenger compensation tops out at about $6,000, depending on circumstances.
+And, the flight-delay compensation, about $600 (depending on the exchange rate), is virtually automatic.
+The EU rules apply when flying from Europe to the US on all aircraft and when traveling from the US to Europe on EU carriers.

 The DOT complaint system works but can be improved.

 The biggest improvement would be to let the flying public know that DOT has a complaint system.
 Most complaints are filed directly with the airlines.
 This prevents DOT from collecting data about complaint filings.
-It is estimated that DOT complaints pale in comparison to those filed with the airlines.
-Airline complaints number about 10 times more than those filed with DOT.
+DOT complaints are estimated to pale compared to those filed with the airlines.
+Airline complaints number about ten times more than those filed with DOT.

-Though DOT encourages passengers to file complaints with airlines, they later will claim that they did not receive enough direct complaints to take any rulemaking actions.
-The airlines need to share all complaints with DOT.
+Amazingly, DOT encourages passengers to file complaints with airlines.
+DOT later claims they did not receive enough direct complaints to take rulemaking actions.
+A basic rule change needed is that airlines share all complaints with DOT.
 Or, DOT needs to make an effort to collect as many complaints as possible.

-A recent Government Accountability Organization (GAO) report — AIRLINE CONSUMER PROTECTIONS Additional Actions Could Enhance DOT’s Compliance and Education Efforts — was completed in late 2018.
+A recent Government Accountability Organization (GAO) report — AIRLINE CONSUMER PROTECTIONS Additional Actions Could Enhance DOT’s Compliance and Education Efforts — was completed recently.
 It shows that the DOT complaint system can be improved.